dcSpark/adalib/README.md

 init(
   {
     // The different connector methodologies that will be used.
-    // FlintConnector will interact with injected Flint Wallet using browser
+    // FlintConnector will interact with injected Flint Wallet using the browser
     // extension, while WalletConnectConnector can be used to interact with all
     // wallets that support the WalletConnect protocol.
+    // The injected connector is used to interact with any cardano wallet.
+    // It requires the full cardano window path.
     connectors: [
       new FlintConnector(),
+      new InjectedConnector('window.cardano.eternl'),
       new WalletConnectConnector({
         relayerRegion: 'wss://relay.walletconnect.com',
         metadata: {